7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

         _ <- console.putStrLn(s"bonusService = ${bonusService}")
         currentBonus <- bonusService.queryCurrentBonus
         expectedBonus = defaultConfig.defaultBonus + delta
-        _ <- assertIO(currentBonus == expectedBonus)
+        // verify the change in the first case modified this bonusService _ <- assertIO(currentBonus == expectedBonus)
       } yield ()
     }
   }
 }
 ```

+The memoization roots include `BonusService`.
+This results in the same `BonusService` instance for
+each test case.

+This test requires the effect of the first test case to occur prior to the second test case.
+As
+discussed [Execution Order section](#exeuction-order): Without configuring test cases for sequential
+parallel level this order would not be guaranteed.

 Note that the test did *not* use the same `BonusService` instance as `NotUsingMemoTest`.
 The config
 for each test has different memoization roots.
 This results in different [memoization